 Thou Shalt Not Train Everyone The Same

 I once heard about a powerlifter who became a certified personal trainer.
 He trained everybody like they were powerlifters.
 This is incorrect.
-Remember that fitness trainers personalize the exercise prescription to their clients, based on their goals, health, fitness, and medical issues.
+Remember that fitness trainers personalize the exercise prescription to their clients based on their goals, health, fitness, and medical issues.

-We treat everyone as individuals.
+We treat everyone as an individual.

 Different health issues, injuries, and goals may require different exercises and exercise programs.
 How do you know which is the best exercise program?
 One way is by having new clients fill out a health history form and talking to them, asking both open-ended and closed-ended questions and getting to know their likes and dislikes.

 Training clients does not mean you have to devise strange types of programs.
 Exercise programs don't need to be circus acts to be effective.
 Stick with the basics and tailor it to the health and limitations of your clients.
 This will make it more effective and safest in the long run.

 Thou Shalt Not Rely On Your Certification Alone